sveetch/dependency-comb/README.rst

 Dependency comb
 ===============

-A tool to analyze requirements lateness with `Libraries.io`_ API.

-The plan is to have a tool to read project requirements and check their informations from `Libraries.io`_ API and build a report about packages activities.
-The report will contains some informations to see if versions from requirements is below the latest packages release versions, last time since the last release and how many versions behind the latest release.
+A tool to read project requirements and check packages informations to build a report about project lateness and related packages activities.

 This can be especially useful when auditing an existing project.

+Currently the analyze is done using informations from `Libraries.io`_ API which require a private key to be used.

 Dependencies